dkoutzia/Digital_image_processing/project2/README.md

 # Digital Image Processing – OCR using Fourier Descriptors

-This repository contains my implementation for the second assignment of the *Digital Image Processing* course at :contentReference[oaicite:0]{index=0}.
-The project focuses on Optical Character Recognition (OCR) using classical image processing techniques, contour extraction, Fourier descriptors, and character classification. :contentReference[oaicite:1]{index=1}
+This repository contains my implementation for the second assignment of the Digital Image Processing course.
+The project focuses on Optical Character Recognition (OCR) using classical image processing techniques, contour extraction, Fourier descriptors, and character classification.

 ## Project Overview